top

 Inhaled: via Vaporizer 2-3 minutes 1 to 2 hours

 CBD is widely available and can be found anywhere from local health food stores and tobacco shops to online retailers like Amazon.
 Because of this, its legality can be unclear.
-In 2018, the U.S. legalized CBD through the Farm Bill.
-That gave a national legal standard with guidelines dictating it contains less than 0.3% THC and is made from hemp (not marijuana).
-Because of differences between state and federal laws, each state can have its own requirements on its legality.
+In 2018, hemp-based CBD containing less than 0.3% THC was legalized under federal law through the Farm Bill.
+However, the final say in CBD’s legality still belongs to the individual states.

-The table below breaks down the different requirements by state (as of Nov.
-2022) for CDB’s legality.
+The table below breaks down the different requirements by state for CDB’s legality.

 Conditions of Legality States in which these Conditions Apply

-CBD and medical cannabis is legally available to all adult users (21+) Alaska, Arizona, California, Colorado, District of Columbia, Illinois, Maine, Massachusetts, Michigan, Nevada, New Jersey, Oregon, Vermont and Washington.
+Fully legal to possess CBD Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New York, Oregon, Vermont, Virginia, Washington

-CBD and medical cannabis are legally available by prescription only Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Hawaii, Iowa, Louisiana, Maryland, Minnesota, Missouri, Montana, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Utah, Virginia, West Virginia, Wisconsin and Wyoming.
+Conditionally legal: user must have a medical card or prescription, and/or CBD must contain less than 0.3% THC Alabama, Arkansas, Delaware, Florida, Georgia, Hawaii, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, New Hampshire, New Mexico, North Dakota, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin, Wyoming

 CBD can also be used legally in most states by residents of assisted living and memory care communities.
 Read more.